Frequently Asked Questions

 What resources are available for incoming, current, and transferring students to find out about scholarships?

 - Visit or contact the BCCC Foundation in Tyler Hall (Room 224) on the Newtown Campus: 215-968-8224 or firstname.lastname@example.org.

 - Visit or call Financial Aid in the HUB (Newtown Campus), 215-968-8200.

 - Visit or call the Academic Affairs office in Tyler Hall (Room 122) on the Newtown Campus, 215-968-8048 for more information about Dean’s Academic or Legacy Scholarships.

 - Contact your academic department office for scholarship information specific to your major.

-- Use free scholarship search engines, such as fastweb! and School Soup, especially if you are planning to enroll at Bucks or transferring to a four-year institution.
+- Use free scholarship search engines, such as fastweb!, School Soup, and College Resource Network especially if you are planning to enroll at Bucks or transferring to a four-year institution.

 - When it is time to complete a college transfer application, it is critical to develop a well written personal essay.
 Click here for more information from the Tutoring Center.

 What is the difference between a Legacy Scholarship and a scholarship the Foundation/Financial Aid awards?